Watershed Core in Prospect Park, Brooklyn is a living system that mimics New York's drinking watershed

-Watershed Core opens in Prospect Park, Brooklyn after A Year of Public Water
+Watershed Core opens after A Year of Public Water

 Installation view: Mary Mattingly, Public Water: Watershed Core, 2021, sculpture, 144 x 144 x 120 inches.
 Prospect Park, New York, 2021.
 Courtesy +More Art.